These tools can be used to guide discussions regarding the unique needs of students who are Deaf or Hard of Hearing (DHH).

 Secondary Transition Guide

-This tool helps collect important data for determining a student's transition needs.
+This tool helps collect important data for discussing a student's transition needs.

 Early Childhood Planning Guide

-This tool helps determine if a young child is reaching appropriate benchmarks.
+This tool helps teams discuss whether a young child is reaching appropriate benchmarks.

 Service Coordination Practice Guide for Children aged 0 to 3